Return the favour: South Korea looks to U.S. for COVID-19 vaccine aid

 The U.S. embassy in Seoul did not immediately reply to a Reuters’ request for comment.

-Around 1.77 million people in South Korea have had their first dose of AstraZeneca Plc (AZN.L) or Pfizer (PFE.N) vaccines.
-The low inoculation rate compares with a 40% vaccination rate in the United States, according to a Reuters data.
+Around 1.77 million people in South Korea have had their first dose of AstraZeneca Plc or Pfizer vaccines.
+The low inoculation rate compares with a 40% vaccination rate in the United States, according to a Reuters data here.

 South Korea reported 731 new COVID-19 cases on Tuesday, surging from 549 cases a day earlier, bringing the total number of confirmed cases to 115,926, with 1,806 deaths.